Schywi/alura-bank/README.md

 # alura-bank
-Alura Bank is a project developed during the course of modern Javascript and Typescript at alura that simulates the acquisition of stocks.
+Alura Bank is a project developed during the course of modern Javascript and Typescript at Alura that simulates the acquisition of stocks.